An Introduction to Hermeticism

 For example, the first aspect of training focuses on dealing with the mind and emotions.
 Through learning to train our mind we have greater power and control over ourselves.
 We learn to observe negative patterns and change them to create positive outcomes.
 The same with our emotions we learn to listen to them so they become an advisory informing us that something is perhaps not right but we do not allow them to take control.

-The reason being that all aspects are interrelated and therefore affect each other.
-So be dealing with all three aspects one is able to gain greater control over the whole.
+The reason being that all aspects are interrelated and therefore affect each other, so dealing with all three aspects it is able to gain greater control over the whole.

 Over time the steps continue and we work on other aspects of the mind developing it further through the use of imagination and the subconscious mind.